Massage Therapy Programs in Fort Wayne

 Technical Certificate in Massage Therapy

-The college's Technical Certificate in Massage Therapy program requires 42 credit hours of education.
+The college's 3-semester Technical Certificate in Massage Therapy program requires 42 credit hours of education.
 The program helps students acquire the basic technical and general skills needed to work as massage therapists.
-Graduates of the certificate program earn about 700 hours of training that helps them prepare for the NCBTMB examination.